UTexas

 3. Third dismissal—A student dismissed for the third time will not be readmitted.

-9. Effect of scholastic dismissal on correspondence courses or registration in another institution.
-A student who is dismissed from the University for scholastic reasons is not prohibited from taking courses by correspondence or from enrolling in another institution.
+9. Effect of academic dismissal on correspondence courses or registration in another institution.
+A student who is dismissed from the University for academic reasons is not prohibited from taking courses by correspondence or from enrolling in another institution.
 The period of dismissal will not be decreased as a result of coursework completed while on dismissal.

 10. Exceptions permitting continuance in the University.
 Normally, a student subject to dismissal will be dismissed; however, each college and school within the University has an appeals procedure administered by the Office of the Dean.
 A student who wishes to appeal should contact the office of their academic dean for procedures and deadlines.
 In unusual circumstances, a student may be allowed to continue subject to conditions prescribed by the dean.
 Approval to continue will not be given, regardless of the circumstances, unless the dean believes that the student has a reasonable chance of attaining a degree.